Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 3. In Xcode 14, from the menu, select `File -> Add Packages…`.
 The Swift Package Collections panel appears.
 4. In the search field of the panel, enter `https://github.com/mopinion-com/mopinion-sdk-ios-swiftpm` and press enter.
-5. Option: From the drop-down button `Dependency Rule` , choose `Branch` and in the version field enter `dev` (default is main).
+5. From the drop-down button `Dependency Rule`, choose one of the following options:
+	- `Branch` and in the version field enter `dev` (default is main).
-6. Option: From the drop-down button `Dependency Rule` , choose `Exact Version` and in the version field enter `1.0.0-beta-20`.
+	- `Exact Version` and in the version field enter `1.0.0-beta-21`.
-7. Option: From the drop-down button `Dependency Rule` , choose `Up to Next Major Version` and in the version field enter `1.0.0`.
+	- `Up to Next Major Version` and in the version field enter `1.0.0`.
-8. Option: From the drop-down button `Dependency Rule` , choose `Up to Next Minor Version` and in the version field enter `1.0.0`.
+	- `Up to Next Minor Version` and in the version field enter `1.0.0`.
-9. Click the button `Add Package`.
+6. Click the button `Add Package`.
 A package product selection panel appears.
-10. Choose `MopinionSDK` and click the button `Add Package`.
+7. Choose `MopinionSDK` and click the button `Add Package`.
-11. If Xcode 14.2 shows a warning `PackageIndex.findPackages failed: featureDisabled`, then clean your project, close the project and open your project again in Xcode.
+8. If Xcode 14.2 shows a warning `PackageIndex.findPackages failed: featureDisabled`, then clean your project, close the project and open your project again in Xcode.
 The warning will have disappeared.

 <br>